rendeirolab/lab-manual/manual/source/learning.md

 ## Topics to learn

+As a member of the lab you are responsible to be aware, understand, and eventually master the following topics:

-- Data Science:
+- Data Science / statistics:
-  - Mean and variance relationship
+  - Mean / variance relationship
   - Homo/heteroskedastic variables
   - Common data transformations: log, normalize by total, centering and scaling
   - Unsupervised analysis:
-    - correlation analysis
+    - Correlation analysis
-    - dimensionality reduction: SVD, NMF, PCA, Isomap, Diffmap, UMAP
+    - Dimensionality reduction: SVD, NMF, PCA, Isomap, Diffmap, UMAP
   - Supervised analysis:
     - Regression
     - Classification
+    - Cross-validation
+    - Performance metrics
-- Statistics:
+  - Regularization
-  - ...
+  - Causality
-- Machine learning:
+- Machine learning / deep learning:
+  - (see above)
+  - Components and steps to train a model:
+    - Model architecture
+    - Model parameters / weights
+    - Optimizer and learning rates
+    - Loss function
+  - Vision models
+  - Feature extraction
-  - ...
+  - Graph neural networks
-- Histology:
+  - Self-supervised learning
+- Anatomy, histology, and physiology:
+  - Position and basic function of all major organs in the human body
-  - ...
+  - Basic histology

+Note that learning is a iterative and continuous process.
+You will need to revise and revise your knowledge in each topic over the time, each time getting a deeper understanding or a new perspective on it.

 ## Literature to know